Zohan District

 Zohan District (بخش زهان) is in Zirkuh County, South Khorasan province, Iran.
 Its capital is the city of Zohan.

+History

+In 2011, Zohan District was separated from Qaen County in the establishment of Zirkuh County, which was divided into three districts of two rural districts each, with Hajjiabad as its capital.

 Demographics

 Population

 At the time of the 2006 National Census, the district's population (as a part of Qaen County) was 11,926 in 3,150 households.
 The following census in 2011 counted 11,237 people in 3,210 households.
 The 2016 census measured the population of the district as 10,952 inhabitants in 3,310 households, by which time it had been separated from the county in the establishment of Zirkuh County.